A note about invariant SKT structures and generalized Kahler structures on flag manifolds: Introduction

+\begin{cor} Let $(g,J_{+}, J_{-},b)$ be an invariant bi-Hermitian structure in the sense of \cite{GHR} on a flag manifold $M = G/ K$ (which defines a generalized K\"{a}hler structure $(\mathcal{J}_1, \mathcal{J}_2)$ via Gualtieri's correspondence).
+Then $g$ is an invariant K\"ahler metric, $J_+,J_-$ are two parallel invariant complex structures and $b$ is any closed invariant 2-form.
+If the group $G$ is simple, then $J_{+}= J_{-}$ or $J_{+}= - J_{-}.$ \end{cor}

-This note is organized as follows.
-In Section \ref{hermitian} we fix notations and we recall the description of invariant Hermitian and K\"{a}hler structures on adjoint orbits of compact semisimple Lie groups \cite{dmitri}, \cite{borel}, \cite{wang}.
-With these preliminaries, in Section \ref{genkahler} we prove Theorem \ref{pmain}.
-Finally, in Section \ref{gen} -- intended for completeness of our exposition -- we collect basic definitions from generalized complex geometry and we recall in more detail the relation mentioned above between generalized K\"{a}hler geometry and bi-Hermitian geometry \cite{thesis}.\\
+The note is organized as follows.
+In Section \ref{hermitian} we fix our conventions and we recall the basic facts on the geometry of flag manifolds and, in particular, the description of invariant Hermitian and K\"{a}hler structures \cite{dmitri,dmitri'}.
+With these preliminaries, Theorem \ref{pmain} and Corollary \ref{mainh} will be proved in Section \ref{genkahler}.\\

-{\bf Acknowledgements:} We thank Paul Gauduchon for pertinent comments and suggestions on a first version of this paper and Radu Pantilie for his interest in this work.
-L. D. acknowledges financial support from a CNCSIS grant IDEI "Structuri geometrice pe varietati diferentiabile", code 1187/2008.
+{\bf Acknowledgements.} D.V.A thanks the University of Hamburg for hospitality and financial support.
+L.D. acknowledges financial support from a grant of the Romanian National Authority for Scientific Research, CNCS-UEFISCDI, project number PN-II-ID-PCE-2011-3-0362.